-The "3040" stands for the working platform of 30cm by 40cm.
-The "Z-DQ" model uses NEMA23 stepper motors, ball screws for the axes, and has a 230W DC spindle motor.
+The "3040" in the model 3040Z-DQ means the working platform is 30cm by 40cm, in reality you can use about 27x37cm.
+The "Z-DQ" model uses NEMA23 stepper motors, ball screws, and has a 230W DC spindle motor.

 These Chinese CNC machines on ebay are good quality and cheap, but require that your computer has a parallel port.
 Who still has one?

 As you can see in the project logs, I swapped out the origional controller for a TinyG v8, which has USB and could be used with many different G-Code senders.